-There were 34 reported incidents of sexual or gender-based harassment in the 2019-2020 academic year.
-Of these reports, 19 Complainants elected an informal resolution, 11 did not have a resolution available as the Complainant did not respond or the report was historical, and 4 elected a formal resolution.
+There were 30 reported incidents of sexual or gender-based harassment in the 2020-21 academic year.
+Of these reports, 20 did not have a resolution available or requested, 7 elected a formal resolution, and 3 Complainants elected an informal resolution.